 The pegan diet is one of the newest trends to emerge in the health scene.
-This vegan-paleo hybrid eating plan promises quick weight loss, better blood sugar control and decreased inflammation, with tons of pegan diet reviews available online hailing its ease and effectiveness.
+This vegan diet-paleo diet hybrid eating plan promises quick weight loss, better blood sugar control and decreased inflammation, with tons of pegan diet reviews available online hailing its ease and effectiveness.

 On the other hand, some claim that the diet is difficult to follow, ineffective and unnecessarily restrictive.